mcormier/tallyman/README.md

 1. Create your SQLite database with data/createDatabase.sh
 2. Copy config/config.properties.example to config.properties
 3. Modify the filenames in the configuration file as appropriate
+4. Examine the themes under data/themes and copy the resources to your website directory
-4. Run the command main bin/tallyman command
+5. Run the command main bin/tallyman command

 --------------------------------------------------------------------